apache/atlas/docs/src/documents/Hook/HookStorm.md

 where ATLAS_HOME is pointing to where ATLAS is installed.

-You could also set this up programatically in Storm Config as:
+You could also set this up programmatically in Storm Config as:

 <SyntaxHighlighter wrapLines={true} language="shell" style={theme.dark}>
     {`Config stormConf = new Config();